VanessaTsang888/responsivePortfolioSite/README.md

 ### The Purpose

 The purpose of developing my own portfolio website is to upskill on various frontend development languages, framework and tools.
-Also to showcase my UI development, website development skills.
+Also to showcase my UI development, website development skills without publishing any of my sensitive commercial work - NDA agreement signed.
 However, I am looking to develop my brand new responsive portfolio website in the near future.
-For this new personal project, I will be using React.js to develop the resuable and clean Components, and TypeScript for type safety.
+For this new personal project, I will be using React.js to write the resuable and clean Components, and TypeScript for type safety.

 #### How To Run This Web App Locally